-It's important for everyone to take responsibility for the neighborhood stray.
-Left unaltered, this cat can reproduce and before long there will be dozens of strays living in your neighborhood.
-The best thing you can do for feral and stray cats is Trap-Neuter-Return (TNR).
-The benefits of keeping these community cats outweigh the cost of altering them.
+It’s important for everyone to take responsibility for the cats in our community.
+The term Community Cats refers to friendly stray cats or unsocialized outdoor cats (feral).
+Left unaltered, these cats can reproduce, and before long there will be dozens of Community Cats living in your neighborhood.
+The best thing you can do for Community Cats is Trap-Neuter-Return (TNR).
+The benefits of keeping these Community Cats in their original location far outweighs the cost of altering them.

-Feral cats are the best organic method of getting rid of rodents and snakes.
-With a feral cat on the premises, you will finally be able to do away with rat poisons, mouse traps, and dirty rodent droppings.
-These chemicals are poisonous to your pets, children, and other family members.
+- Rids neighborhoods and businesses of rodents and snakes organically.
+With a Community Cat on the premises, you will finally be able to do away with rat poisons, mouse traps, and dirty rodent droppings.

-If they are taken to a shelter, feral cats are considered un-adoptable and, unfortunately, are usually euthanized.
+If taken to a shelter, unsocialized Community Cats “feral cats” are not considered adoptable and, unfortunately, are often euthanized.

-We loan 30-LTD from Tru Catch and Drop Traps.
-There are approximately 90 traps available and they are usually on loan.
-If you would like to reserve a trap, you can click on the link below to fill out our online Trap Reservation Request form or give us a call at (678) 541-9370.
+We loan humane traps to the public at no charge.
+If you would like to reserve a trap, you can click here to fill out our online Trap Reservation Request form or give us a call at (678) 541-9370.
 We loan our traps out for 2 weeks at a time.
-We require a $100 deposit for each trap.
-We will not charge your credit card unless you do not bring the trap(s) back within two weeks' time.
-There is usually a waiting list for our traps.
-If you would like to know how long our current wait is, please feel free to give us a call.
+We require a deposit for each trap.
+We will not charge your credit card unless you do not bring the trap(s) back within two weeks’ time.
+There is usually a 1-2 week waiting list for our traps.

 Visit our Spay and Neuter Surgery page for information and pricing for feral cat spay/neuter surgery!